rforcier2/javascript_summary/README.md

 }, failureCallback);
 ```

-With promises and arrow functions, look like this:
+With promises and arrow functions, promises now look like this:
 ```js
 doSomething()
 .then(result => doSomethingElse(result))